deemp/clerk/README.md

 ### Result

-Finally, we can write the result and get a spreadsheet like the one at the beginning of [Example 2](#example-2).
+Finally, I can write the result and get a spreadsheet like the one at the beginning of [Example 2](#example-2).

 ```haskell
 main :: IO ()